novotimo/tlsproxy/doc/ARCHITECTURE.md

 - `servcert`: (Optional) The server certificate file.
 - `servkey`: The server certificate file.

+### Cert Loaded Event

+This is called whenever we load a certificate, and is useful mainly in the case of hot reloading, and verifying that the hot reload worked:
+- `event`: "cert_loaded".
+- `cert_role`: "leaf", "server\_ca", or "client\_ca".
+- `cert_fingerprint`: The certificate fingerprint.
+- `cert_notbefore`: The date at which the cert becomes active.
+- `cert_notafter`: The date at which the cert expires.
+- `cert_subject`: The subject of the certificate.
+- `cert_issuer`: The issuer of the certificate.

-### Startup Error Events
+### System Error Events

+These are errors that occur during startup and aren't related to a proxy, and can be sent from both master and worker processes.
-- `event`: "config\_error", "system\_error".
+- `event`: "system\_error".
 - `error_msg`: The message provided by TLS Proxy.
 - `error_desc`: The human-readable error description for the error code.
 If it's a libc error, this is `strerror(errno)`.
 If it's an OpenSSL error, this contains the OpenSSL error queue, with all newlines escaped so that it can be un-flattened for pretty printing.
+OpenSSL errors are included in system errors.

+### Signal Received Events

+This can be sent from either a worker or master process.
+It shows that a signal was received.

+- `event`: "signal\_received"
+- `signal_num`: The signal number as an integer.
+- `signal_string`: The string representing the signal (from `strsignal()`)
+- `recvd_from`: The PID of the program that sent this signal.

 ### Proxy Events

+- `event`: "proxy"
-- `event`: "client\_connect", "server\_connect", "client\_disconnect", "server\_disconnect"
+- `subevent`: "client\_connect", "server\_connect", "client\_disconnect", "server\_disconnect"
 - `client_ip`: Client's remote IP address.
+- `client_port`: Client's remote port.
-- `listen_address`: The address we're listening on.
+- `listen_ip`: The address we're listening on.
 - `listen_port`: The listen port on which we accepted the connection.
 - `server_ip`: Server's remote IP address.
 - `server_port`: The port of the server.
-- `error_msg`: The message provided by TLS Proxy.
+- `error_msg`: The message provided by TLS Proxy (if this is a disconnect event).
-- `error_desc`: The human-readable error description for the error code.
+- `error_desc`: (Optional) The human-readable error description for the error code (if this is an ioerror).
 If it's a libc error, this is `strerror(errno)`.
 If it's an OpenSSL error, this contains the OpenSSL error queue, with all newlines escaped so that it can be un-flattened for pretty printing.
-- `ciphersuite`: (Only for "handshake" events) The ciphersuite chosen.
+If we close due to the other socket closing, this field won't be attached.

-### Handshake event
+### Auth Events

+These sub events are logged separately because of how OpenSSL works.

+- `event`: "auth"
-- `event`: "handshake"
+- `subevent`: "handshake" or "mtls"
 - `outcome`: "granted", "denied", or "failed".
 If it's "denied" then there was a security problem, if it's "failed" there was a system problem.
 - `client_ip`: Client's remote IP address.
+- `client_port`: Client's remote port.
-- `listen_address`: The address we're listening on.
+- `listen_ip`: The address we're listening on.
 - `listen_port`: The listen port on which we accepted the connection.
 - `error_msg`: The message provided by TLS Proxy.
 - `error_desc`: The human-readable error description for the error code.
 If it's a libc error, this is `strerror(errno)`.
 If it's an OpenSSL error, this contains the OpenSSL error queue, with all newlines escaped so that it can be un-flattened for pretty printing.
-- `ciphersuite`: (If "granted") The ciphersuite chosen.
+- `ciphersuite`: (If it's a successful handshake) The ciphersuite chosen.

-### MTLS Event

-This isn't implemented yet, but it will be fired when MTLS is attempted, whether it succeeds or fails.

-- `event`: "mtls\_auth"
-- `outcome`: "granted", "denied", or "failed".
-If it's "denied" then there was a security problem, if it's "failed" there was a system problem.
-- `client_cert_fingerprint`: The SHA256 fingerprint of the client certificate.
+- `client_cert_fingerprint`: (For mtls) The SHA256 fingerprint of the client certificate.
-- `client_cert_subject`: The subject of the client certificate.
+- `client_cert_subject`: (For mtls) The subject of the client certificate.
-- `client_cert_issuer`: The issuer of the client certificate.
+- `client_cert_issuer`: (For mtls) The issuer of the client certificate.
-- `error_desc`: (If outcome is denied) The human-readable reason why verification failed.
-- `error_code`: The OpenSSL error code for the error.